 As some of you may know, the number nine (9) has special significance in the Bahá’í Faith…but….why??
-Some interesting data before we go on:
+Some interesting coincidences around the number 9 before we begin:

 Ok…so these are just some interesting things about the number nine…let’s explore this meaning in the Bahá’í Faith in line with science: